 Veidekke’s impact on the climate

 Veidekke’s approach is based on the Paris Agreement, and was an early adopter of some very ambitious goals for reducing greenhouse gas emissions from our own operations.
-These goals are now set to achieve climate neutrality by 2045, which involves cutting down greenhouse gas emissions from both our own operations and the value chain to net zero.
+These goals are now set to achieve net-zero by 2045, which involves cutting down greenhouse gas emissions from both our own operations and the value chain to net zero.
 We have compiled greenhouse gas budgets for our operations in line with this goal, with quarterly reporting and annual follow-up.
-We are also committed to defining science-based targets (SBTi) for climate neutrality for the entire value chain (scopes 1, 2 and 3).
+We are also committed to defining science-based targets (SBTi) for net-zero for the entire value chain (scopes 1, 2 and 3).
 Streamlining, new technology and a transition to fossil-free energy sources provides the greatest potential for reducing Veidekke’s greenhouse gas emissions.

 Veidekke’s annual accounts citing greenhouse gas emissions are verified by DNV.